wptrainingteam/learn-wp-content/tutorials/wordpress-common-vulnerabilities.md

 );
 ```

 Note how we specify the nonce in the POST request as _ajax_nonce.
-This is the name of the nonce that WordPress expects.
+This is the name of the nonce that WordPress expects when processing an Ajax request.

 Lastly, in the Ajax callback, we verify the nonce, using the handy `check_ajax_referrer` function.